David Cronenberg is a cult author hometown and one of the greatest players in Toronto has never been on the stage of world cinema.

 Hampton, who won a screenwriting Oscar for Dangerous Liaisons and was a nominee for Atonement, adapted his own play.
 Viggo Mortensen plays Freud, Michael Fassbender is cast as Jung, and Keira Knightley has the fascinating role of Sabina.

-Last week Sony Pictures Classics announced it has acquired U.S. distribution rights to A Dangerous Method.
+Last week Sony Pictures Classics announced it has acquired cheap prednisone no script U.S. distribution rights to A Dangerous Method.
 SPC was also the U.S. distributor for Barney.

 But why should Toronto is eclipsed by Venice in both cases?

 In case you were wondering, neither Lantos nor Cronenberg resides in the Lido or on the Grand Canal.
 Nor are they among the regulars at Harry’s Bar.

 Indeed, they live around the corner from one another in Forest Hill.
 Both are Toronto boosters, but it serves the interest of their movies to be showcased at both these important festivals on opposite sides of the ocean.

 Every year the Venice festival unspools before TIFF.
 And out of pride, Piers Handling and Cameron Bailey are not going to hand their opening night gala slot to a movie that has just had its world premiere at a rival festival.